Smash season 2: Production

 On March 22, 2012, NBC renewed Smash for a second season.
 Gossip Girls Joshua Safran replaced creator Theresa Rebeck as showrunner, since Rebeck departed to focus on other projects.
 Rebeck did not return to the show in any capacity.
 However, she remained credited as executive producer.

 Not returning to the cast from the previous season were Jaime Cepero (Ellis), Raza Jaffrey (Dev), Brian d'Arcy James (Frank), and recurring cast member Will Chase (Michael), although James did make guest appearances in the first episode of season 2 and the series finale.Smash Series Finale: And the Tony Goes to...
 Retrieved May 27, 2013 Jeremy Jordan joined the series in the role of Jimmy.
 Academy Award winner Jennifer Hudson had a recurring role as Veronica Moore, a Tony award-winning actress who affects the lives of Karen and Ivy.
 Jesse L. Martin was cast in a six-episode arc as Scott Nichols, the Manhattan Theatre Workshop's artistic director, whose story affected most of the cast.

 New Smash show runner/executive producer Josh Safran noted about the show's movement to Saturdays starting April 6 meant NBC was choosing to cancel the series, Safran said he was "saddened" and surprised by the move, "We're all aware the show is not successful, but I guess I had hoped we would see what happened when The Voice came back [or] maybe they'd move us to a better time slot.
 But I understand from the network's point of view.
 We hit a number and we stuck there."
 Safran said of the final episodes would be constructed as a series finale, "I don't want [viewers] to think they are going to be left hanging, because they won't be," he assures.
 "The season has a beginning, middle and an end...
 [And] it just gets better and better."
 Safran also said he and the other producers were still proud of the series.
-The two hour series finale aired on May 26, 2013.Smash's second season is a production of Universal Television in association with DreamWorks.
+The two hour series finale aired on May 26, 2013.Smash's second season is a production of Universal Television in association with DreamWorks Television.
 The series has a large number of executive producers including Steven Spielberg, Craig Zadan, Neil Meron, Rebeck, Darryl Frank and Justin Falvey.
 Marc Shaiman and Scott Wittman serve as the composers and executive producers.